The Complete Guide to Accommodation Options in Thailand

 Apartments

-Apartments in Thailand are typically in low- to mid-rise buildings and are available for rental periods of six months or more.
+Apartments in Thailand are typically in low- to mid-rise buildings and are rented for six months or longer.

-In Bangkok, a decent one-bedroom apartment with basic facilities costs THB10,000 to THB15,000 per month.
-Prices tend to increase if you opt for prime areas like Sukhumvit, Thonglor, and Sathorn.
+In Bangkok, a decent one-bedroom apartment with basic facilities costs THB 10,000 to THB 20,000 per month.
+Prices rise in prime areas like Sukhumvit, Thonglor, and Sathorn.

 Find Out More: